Lvzbel/Assembly_GroundUp/README.md

 >ld -m elf_i386 -o filename filename.o

+I also included a simple bash script that compiles the file with the --gstabs option for debugging

+the compile.sh takes two arguments the file name with no extension, and the folder location

+>./compile.sh filename locatio/

 Example for chapter 4

 >as --gstabs+ --32 -o power.o power.s

 >ld -m elf_i386 -o power power.o

+Compiling with the script

+>./compile power Chapter4